 The surveys were designed on Kobo ToolBox and collected through smartphones.
 All the surveys have been carried out face-to-face by a team of surveyors hire and managed by Palmis Eneji staff in Port-au-Prince, the study was designed and the data analysed by Olivier Lefebvre from Climate Solutions Consulting and Entrepreneurs du Monde.

+Seasonal variation in fuel consumption

+To estimate the seasonality of fuel consumption, we asked respondent of the monitoring survey to indicate whether their consumption is average, below average or above average for each month of the year.
+We then tallied the answers together to get the following charts.